ices-taf/doc/planning/Scrum_Artifacts.md

 * Small
 * Testable

 by the time the get to the top of the list and are ready to be selected as a sprint backlog item.
+Part of being testable is having agreed acceptance criteria.

 ## Sprint backlog